patrickbucher/rust-reboot/diary.md

+# Day 13 (2025-07-17)

+Little time again; but I managed to finish chapter 6 in the Brown Book, but without spending too much time with the "Ownership Inventory" quizzes.
+However, I got to know the `let`/`else` construct, which I wasn't familiar with before.

 # Day 12 (2025-07-16)

 Still suffering from the slight cold, but I started with chapter 6 (on enums) nonetheless.
 I'd like to finish it tomorrow.